gitter-lab/pathway-parameter-advising/README.md

 ### Running Python package directly

-Pathway paramter advising can also be run directly as a python script or library, if different options are desired.
+Pathway parameter advising can also be run directly as a Python script or library, if different options are desired.

-`ppa.py` can be run as a command line script, or used as a Python package in which case the main entry point is the method `pathwayParameterAdvising.rankParameters`.
+`pathwayParameterAdvising/ppa.py` can be run as a command line script, or used as a Python package in which case the main entry point is the method `pathwayParameterAdvising.rankParameters`.
 `ppa.py` takes the following arguments:
 >  -h, --help            show this help message and exit
 >